jamstack/jamstack.org/src/site/headless-cms/pack.md

   - path: /img/cms/pack.png
 ---

-Pack is a powerful storefront management tool that allows your team to build and manage performant Shopify Hydrogen storefronts that are flexible and easy to use.
+Pack helps commerce teams to build and manage performant Shopify Hydrogen storefronts that are flexible and easy to use.

 ## How to get started